 Source: Global News, National Post.

-According to Toronto homicide statistics, the Toronto police report 17 active investigations remaining from 2024, five still open from 2023, 11 from 2022, 22 from 2021, and 17 from 2020.
+Toronto police report 17 active investigations remaining from 2024, five still open from 2023, 11 from 2022, 22 from 2021, and 17 from 2020.

 Active 2025 homicide investigations include:

-- A 30-year-old man shot on July 22 near Osler Street and Davenport Road.
+- A 30-year-old man, shot on July 22 near Osler Street and Davenport Road.

-- A 42-year-old man shot on May 19 in the Weston Road and Albion Road area.
+- A 42-year-old man, shot on May 19 in the Weston Road and Albion Road area.

 - In 2023, Moss Park led the city with seven murders, but the neighbourhood has seen just one murder so far in 2025.

-- In 2022, five Toronto neighbourhoods had three murders each—Alderwood, Glenfield-Jane Heights, Lansing-Westgate, Moss Park, and York University Heights.
+- In 2022, five Toronto neighbourhoods had three murders each — Alderwood, Glenfield-Jane Heights, Lansing-Westgate, Moss Park, and York University Heights.
 So far in 2025, of these neighbourhoods only Moss Park has had one homicide.

 - 2021 saw six homicides in York University Heights, and there have been no recorded murders in the neighbourhood so far in 2025.

-Here is the number of murders in Toronto by neighbourhood as of November 2025:
+Here is the number of murders in Toronto by neighbourhood as of Dec.
+21, 2025:

 - Agincourt South-Malvern West: 1 shooting

-- Annex: 1 stabbing
+- Annex: 1 stabbing, 1 other

-- Bendale-Glen Arrow: 1 shooting, 1 other
+- Bendale-Glen Andrew: 1 shooting, 1 other

 - Brookhaven-Amesbury: 1 shooting